EnviroDIY/ModularSensors/README.md

 A note about timezones:  It is possible to create multiple logger objects in your code if you want to log different sensors at different intervals, _but every logger object will always have the same timezone and timezone offset_.
 If you attempt to call these functions more than once for different loggers, whatever value was called last will apply to every logger.

 Setup and initialization functions:
-- **init(int SDCardPin, int interruptPin, int variableCount, Sensor variableList[], float loggingIntervalMinutes, const char loggerID = 0)** - Initializes the logger object.
+- **init(int SDCardPin, int mcuWakePin, int variableCount, Sensor variableList[], float loggingIntervalMinutes, const char loggerID = 0)** - Initializes the logger object.
 Must happen within the setup function.
 Note that the variableList[], loggerID are all pointers.
 The SDCardPin is the pin of the chip select/slave select for the SPI connection to the SD card.
 - **setAlertPin(int ledPin)** - Optionally sets a pin to put out an alert that a measurement is being logged.
 This is intended to be a pin with a LED on it so you can see the light come on when a measurement is being taken.

 Functions to access the clock in proper format and time zone: